NiallWalker2012/tEtcher-v1/README.md

 5. Make the file executable with the command "chmod +x shell_run.sh".
 You only need to do this once
 6. Run with the command "./shell_run.sh"

-# Dependancies
-As tEtcher is made using the Cargo rust compiler and package manager, you will need to install cargo before running
-In most cases, the terminal will tell you how to install cargo if you just enter cargo / cargo --version

 In the future I will integrate a verification option that verifies that the ISO on your computer matches the flashed image on the USB